threefoldtech/0-core/README.md

   - via redis

 ### v0.10
-- change datastore for fuse filesystem from ipfs to [G8OS Store](https://github.com/g8os/stor).
+- change datastore for fuse filesystem from ipfs to [Zero-OS Store](https://github.com/g8os/stor).

 ### v0.11
 - include of the monitoring of all processes running on the g8os.
-  It produces aggregated statistics on the processes that can be dump into a time series database and displayed used something like grafana.
+  It produces aggregated statistics on the processes that can be dump into a time series database and displayed used something like Grafana.

 ### v1.0.0
-- New Flist format, the Flist used in the G8OSFS is now a distributed as a rocksdb database.
+- New Flist format, the Flist used in the 0-FS is now a distributed as a RocksDB database.
-- Creation of the [G8OS Hub](https://github.com/g8os/core0/tree/1.0.0), see https://github.com/g8os/hub
+- Creation of the [0-Hub](https://github.com/zero-os/core0/tree/1.0.0), see https://github.com/zero-os/0-hub
 - Improvement of the builtin commands of core0 and coreX

 ### v1.1.0-alpha2